oroinc/documentation/user_guide/email_campaign.rst

   "**Owner***","Limits the list of users that can manage the campaign to those, whose roles allow managing Email campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

-Optional fields can be used to define such details as the Sender Email and Name, Campaign within which the mailing is done and free text description.
+Optional fields can be used to define such details as Campaign within which the mailing is done and the way to represent Sender Email and Name in the E-mails.

 Custom fields may be added, subject to specific business-needs.